COMBUS-Repo/.github/COMBUS C++ Style Guide.md

  All global variables should have a comment describing their use and reason for being global

  ## General Formatting
  A .clang-format file is provided which manages formatting automatically.
+In visual studio, periodically use hotkeys `Cntrl-k, Cntrl-d` to perform an auto clang format.